 Sin 7: Using the common signification of non-invasive sampling

-The lack of perceived stress or pain experienced by an animal is often used as a criterion to support the non-invasive classification of the method used.
+The lack of perceived stress or pain experienced by an animal is often used as a criterion to support the classification of a method as non-invasive.
 For example, du Toit et al. 70 stated that “Pangolin scales consist of non-living keratin, therefore taking scale clippings is considered to be non-invasive”.
 This statement relates to the common definition of a “non-invasive” medical or veterinary procedure, i.e. one that does not involve puncture of the skin or other entry into the body 71.
-This definition (rather than the one by Taberlet et al. 6) seems to be the one adopted by most authors as 92.5% of the reviewed papers complied with this definition (Fig 1d).
+This definition (rather than the one by Taberlet et al. 6) seems to be the one adopted by most authors (93% of the reviewed papers complying) (Fig 2d).
 This was also the case for several articles at the frontier between medical/veterinary fields.
 Kauffman et al. 72 for example, called the sampling of vaginal swabs and urine from captive dogs non-invasive.
 Similarly, Reinardy et al. 73 designated as ‘non-invasive’ a procedure consisting of “lightly anaesthetizing fish and applying a slight pressure on their abdomen to expel sperm”, which was then used for DNA analysis.
 These examples were rare in our dataset (n=3) probably because of our strict selection of articles from non-medical and non-veterinary domains (see selected fields in section 2).
 Nonetheless, as science becomes increasingly transdisciplinary and genetic methods developed in neighbouring fields are used in ecology, this type of confusion is likely to become more prevalent in the future.
 The discrepancy with the common definition of a non-invasive procedure comprises a significant limitation of the phrase non-invasive DNA sampling as defined by Taberlet et al. 6, and importantly, could minimise the perceived impacts of sampling methods on animal welfare, even if these impacts are significant in reality.
 Although this issue was first highlighted in 2006 by Garshelis who stated that: “the term noninvasive has 2 distinct meanings, 1 biological and 1 generic, which have become intertwined in the wildlife literature” 11, the confusion continues to riddle the current literature.

 INTRODUCING THE TERMS NON-DISRUPTIVE AND MINIMALLY DISRUPTIVE DNA SAMPLING